 More Articles on California Proposition 213 by Car Accident Attorney Chris Dolan

 Contact a Car Accident Attorney at the Dolan Law Firm

 Contact the experienced car accident lawyers at the Dolan Law Firm for a case evaluation by calling 415-636-8160 or by completing our contact form.
 We will review your case for free, promptly, and with no obligation on your part.

-One of California’s premier plaintiffs’ law firms, the Dolan Law Firm represents clients in car accident lawsuits and other personal injury and employment cases throughout the San Francisco Bay Area and California from our offices in San Francisco, Oakland, and San Rafael.
+One of California’s premier plaintiffs’ law firms, the Dolan Law Firm represents clients in car accident lawsuits and other personal injury and employment cases throughout the San Francisco Bay Area and California from our offices in San Francisco, Oakland, Los Angeles, and San Rafael.
 Learn more about our law firm.